horsemaker/JavaScript30-Notes/09-Must_Know_Dev_tools_tricks/README.md

-# 09 - Dev Tools Domination
+# 09 - Must Know Dev Tools Tricks

 ## Regular
 - For general output of logging information.
 You may use string substitution and additional arguments with this method.